-I’ve funded two projects through Kickstarter, raising over $18,000 total.
-First, for my documentary short film, New Mo’ Cut David Peoples’s lost film of Moe’s Books, an official selection of the 2016 Mill Valley Film Festival, winner, Best Editing at the Loft Film Fest, and archived at U.C.
+Her documentary, New Mo’ Cut David Peoples’s lost film of Moe’s Books, winner, Best Editing Filmstock Film Festival, is archived at U.C.
 Berkeley’s Bancroft Library.

-Oakland born, Berkeley-based.
-I received my BFA in Film/Video from CalArts.
+Siciliana received her BFA in Film/Video from CalArts.